tbellembois/gochimitheque/README.md

 The exporter will create a `keycloak.json` file.
 Keep it for later use.

+Note that the exporter will panic if your database contains duplicate emails.

 # Installation

 1. Retrieve the Chimithèque `docker-compose.yml` and `compose-prod.env` files: